 - Prepare to make drastic changes in order to engage fully in treatment and optimize your recovery

-Like identifying symptoms, taking action, and doing something about your addiction is equally daunting.
+Similar to identifying symptoms, taking action and doing something about your addiction is equally daunting.
 It is often unclear what will happen after you first accept that something is not right.
 Luckily, at Cornerstone of Southern California, we provide a complimentary assessment of your Spice addiction.
 We offer the chance to discuss your Spice use with one of our practitioners in safe and confidential circumstances.
 This is a great opportunity to discuss fears and questions you may have about Spice addiction – fears that often keep people locked in the cycle of addiction.
 In this non-judgmental evaluation, we outline the best steps for you or your loved one’s recovery.
 After the first assessment with one of our experienced practitioners, we offer a secondary assessment with a consultant psychiatrist.
 This allows us to identify any potential underlying psychiatric conditions that may interfere with your recovery.
 We can then design the best treatment plan for your specific needs, starting with a detox.

 Spice Addiction Detox

 To prevent patients from succumbing to temptation, we strongly advise all detox plans take place in drug-free environments.
 At Cornerstone, we provide monitored and approved medication if your withdrawal symptoms are particularly severe.
-During detox, all consultation and treatment is non-judgmental.
+During detox, all consultation and treatment are non-judgmental.
 We pride ourselves on being honest and clear with our patients, and we encourage our patients to do the same.
 With honest information, we are able to place your needs at the center of your treatment plan.
 Every addiction is different and we believe every treatment plan should be too.

 Spice Addiction Treatment Program

 At Cornerstone our Spice addiction treatment program typically lasts around 28 days.
 During this time, patients are enrolled in an intensive plan at one of our treatment centers.
 We do not, however, set rigid time frames.
 How long you take to recover is dependent on your specific addiction and how you respond to treatment.
-The length of your stay is determined by your needs, commitments and condition.
+The length of your stay is determined by your needs, commitments, and condition.

 Treatment at Cornerstone is implemented through a 12-step model; an adaptation of abstinence that the Alcoholics Anonymous organization (AA) first introduced.
 The treatment is based on empirical evidence and shaped around that patient’s circumstance.
 The 12-step program focuses on recovery, alongside a set of guiding values and beliefs.
-These are underpinned by spiritual influences, that challenge addictive and toxic behaviors while teaching humility and self-worth in the process.
+These are underpinned by spiritual influences that challenge addictive and toxic behaviors while teaching humility and self-worth in the process.

-Cornerstone’s drug treatment program typically consists of:
+Cornerstone of Southern California's drug treatment program typically consists of:

 - Complimentary and optional spice addiction assessment